udecode/plate/README.md

 </div>
 </p>

-Plate is divided into three key projects:
+Plate is divided into four key projects:

 1. **Core**: At the heart of Plate lies our advanced plugin system, meticulously crafted for `slate-react`.
 It's our guiding principle to prioritize a separation of concerns, ensuring a clean, clutter-free environment for your project development.
 2. **Plugins**: We provide an extensive suite of plugin packages, aimed at optimizing editor behaviors, hooks, serialization, and normalization, among other functionalities.
-The real magic?
-They're **100% unstyled**.
-You have the creative freedom to style it as you envision, ensuring your project remains as unique as you are.
+3. **Primitives**: Besides the headless plugins, we also provide primitive components built on top of [Radix UI](https://www.radix-ui.com/).
+These are **unstyled**, accessible components for building high-quality design systems.
-3. **Components**: Accessibility and customization are central to our mission.
-That's why we offer Plate CLI-generated components, serving as the building blocks of your own customized component library.
-Design it your way, make it accessible for all.
+4. **Components**: Recognizing the appeal of a visually pleasing start, we offer Plate CLI-generated components, built on top of [shadcn/ui](https://ui.shadcn.com/).
+Use this as a reference to build your own component library.

 ## Documentation